jovove/threejs-lab/README.md

 https://threejs.org/docs/index.html#manual/en/introduction/How-to-run-things-locally
 <br /><br />
-*If you have Python installed, or basically using a Mac* *Open up a terminal, find your project and use:*
+*If you have Python installed, or basically using a Mac* *just open up a terminal, find your project and use:*
 <br />
 `$ python -m SimpleHTTPServer`